tldr-pages/tldr/pages/common/sdk.md

 `sdk use {{sdk_name}} {{sdk_version}}`

-- Show the stable version of a SDK:
+- Show the stable version of any available SDK:

 `sdk current {{sdk_name}}`